Anxiety-Reducing Solutions for Common Worry Traps

 After all, anxiety isn't here to paralyze you, but to save you-seriously, it's a part of evolution.
 "Anxiety is something that we're wired to have," says Boyes.
 The emotional state characterized by nervousness, worry, and unease is actually our body's alarm system, which helps us to pause and scan for potential threats.
 However, in overly anxious people, sensitive systems fire too often without good reason.
 (Learn the 10 Weird Ways Your Body Reacts to Stress.)

 The good news: Eliminating paralyzing worry is doable.
 If you have a clinical disorder, or suffer from panic attacks or depression, your best bet is always to talk to a professional first.
 But practicing your responses to these five common traps can help send worry packing, too.
 (Also Worth Mentioning: How This Woman Used Clean Eating to Ease Her Anxiety.)

 1. Constantly Asking Yourself, "If I Do This, What Happens Next?"

-Call it the culture uncertain.
-"Someone isn't 100 percent sure of what the outcome will be so they don't enter into it," explains Boyes.
-For example, you don't know what will happen if you leave your current job for a new one, so you never apply.
+It's known as cultural uncertainty, and when someone has anxiety and isn't 100 percent sure of what an outcome will be, they have trouble entering into the situation, says Boyes.
+Example: You don't know what will happen if you leave your current job for a new one (will you regret it? will your boss suck? will you have fewer vacation days?), so you never apply.